datafeedr/datafeedr-product-sets/readme.txt

 6. Configuration: Advanced Update Settings

 == Changelog ==

+= 1.3.20 - 2023/05/09 =
+* Disable the "Delete permanently" option for Product Sets in the Trash for less than one week.
+Can be bypassed using the `dfrps_bypass_premature_delete_check` filter hook and returning `true`.

 = 1.3.19 - 2023/04/26 =
 * Added the product ID next to the product name in the search results on a Product Set create page.